super-linter/super-linter/docs/add-new-linter.md

         Example: `ANSIBLE_FIX_MODE_OPTIONS=(--fix)`

   - Provide the logic to populate the list of files or directories to examine: `lib/functions/buildFileList.sh`
+  - Provide the logic to populate the versions file: `scripts/linterVersions.sh`
   - If necessary, provide elaborate logic to detect if the tool should examine a file or a directory: `lib/functions/detectFiles.sh`
   - If the tool needs to take into account special cases, reach out to the maintainers by creating a draft pull request and ask relevant questions